 If you’re renovating one or more properties, the most important tax issue to consider is whether you are an investor or whether you are carrying on a business of renovating properties.

 If you’re an investor, any profit or loss you make falls into the CGT (Capital Gains Tax) regime and you won’t be liable to pay GST.
 If you’re carrying on a business of renovating properties, you calculate your business’s annual profit or loss in the same way as any business with trading stock and you will likely be liable to pay GST (see below).

 The difference between renovating as a property investor vs carrying on a property renovating business is not always clear cut.
-Generally though, a property investor holds property for the long term whereas a business of property renovating involves short term buying/renovating/selling.
-What is short term vs long term can depend on the circumstances, there are no clear time frames as such for either.
-If you are renovating and selling a house every year or sooner, it is likely that you are carrying on a property renovating business.
-If you are renovating and selling a house every 2 or 3 years on a consistent basis, you may still be carrying on a business, depending on the circumstances.
+Generally, though, a property investor holds property for the long term whereas a business of property renovating involves short term buying/renovating/selling.
+What constitutes short term vs long term can depend on the circumstances.
+There are no clear time frames as such for either.
+If you are renovating and selling a house every year or sooner, you are likely carrying on a property renovating business.
+If you are renovating and selling a house every 2 or 3 years consistently, you may still be carrying on a business, depending on the circumstances.